YiweiMelodyChen/YiweiMelodyChen/README.md

 ### Hi there 👋

-- 🔭 I’m currently a cs master student in Xi'an Jiao Tong University.
+- 🔭 I’m currently a first year PhD student at Michigan State University.

 - 🌱 I have interests in Explainable AI and trustworthy ML.